- The personality traits of top salespeople may have a significant impact on their success.

-How do you rank above your competition if you have the same education, willingness, and resources provided to you as every other sales representative applicant?
+How do you rank above your competition if you have the same education, willingness and resources provided to you as other applicants?

 The answer is simple: your personality.
 There are specific characteristics and personal traits that sales directors consider when hiring their next sales representative.